Constellation-Labs/documentation-hub/validate/validator/specs.md

 import DocsCards from '@components/global/DocsCards';

 <head>
-  <title>MainNet 2.0 Hardware Specs</title>
+  <title>MainNet, IntegrationNet, or TestNet Hardware Specs</title>
   <meta
     name="description"
-    content="MainNet 2.0 Hardware Requirements"
+    content="MainNet, IntegrationNet, or TestNet Hardware Requirements" />
-  />
 </head>

 Currently Constellation Network requires all Nodes run on both the Hypergraph (Global Layer 0) and the Constellation Network DAG Metagraph (Currency Layer 1).

-The following table defines the specifications required for a Node to work properly and efficiently on MainNet 2.0 network.
+The following table defines the specifications required for a Node to work properly and efficiently on MainNet, IntegrationNet, or TestNet networks.

 ### Hardware Requirements